wanhuz/melonpan/README.md

 [![](https://img.shields.io/github/license/wanhuz/melonpan)](https://github.com/wanhuz/melonpan/blob/master/LICENSE)
 [![](https://img.shields.io/github/v/release/wanhuz/melonpan)](https://github.com/wanhuz/melonpan/releases)

 Melonpan is an open-source desktop application for Windows.
-It is a Japanese-English digital dictionary that allows you to quickly capture Japanese words and perform lookup in the dictionary to find its meaning.
+It is a Japanese-English digital dictionary that allows user to quickly capture Japanese words and perform lookup in the dictionary to find its meaning.

 ## Inspiration